2022 Tax Statements were mailed 2/28/22. If you have not received your bill by March 15th please call our office.

-Currently our tax roll is not available on our county website, please call or email and we can provide that information over the phone or email you a tax printout.
+Our tax roll is not currently available on our website, please call 509-243-2010 or email the Treasurer's office and we can provide that information over the phone or email you a tax printout.

 Tax Due Dates

 The Treasurer will forwards to all property owners a statement of real and personal property taxes due upon the completion of the current year tax roll, per Revised Code of Washington (RCW) 84.56.020.
 If the amount payable is over $50, one half may be paid on or before April 30 with the second half due one or before October 31.

 Office hours are 8am-12p & 1p-4pm.
 We have a payment drop box located outside our office door, Room 110 and outside the courthouse building next to the ballot box.

 Credit card payments are only accepted through an independent automated service.
 ACI Payments, Incorporated assesses a fee to the customer for this service.

 To pay by credit card, dial toll free 877-706-6062 or log on to the ACI Payments website.
 Have your tax statement and credit card available.
 Before paying delinquent taxes by credit card call the Asotin County Treasurer’s Office at 509-243-2010 for up to date payment amounts.